hpi-swa-lab/godot-pronto/changelog/i6w1_jf_gemoetry_dash.md

 You can play our game on [itch.io](https://finnxyz.itch.io/geometry-dash).

-We want to foucs on following functionality from the original game:
+We want to focus on following functionality from the original game:

 - Simple Cube: Press space to jump (casual mechanic)
 - Gravity Effect: Gravity of the level is switched, player still jumps